-Department-specific occupational health and safety groups, environmental representatives and other local working groups focus on improving the practical work in terms of eco-friendliness, safety, and well-being.
+Environmental representatives and other local working groups focus on improving the everyday sustainability work.
 Each Nokian Tyres’ employee is responsible for working and acting ethically.

-HR, Communication, and the Risk Management working group support the work for improving the safety culture and implementing changes in the group.
+HR, Communication, and the Risk Management support the work for improving the safety culture and implementing changes in the group.

 Environmental management is guided by the following policies: The Environmental, Safety, and Quality Policy guides environmental aspects in our Group.
 The policy has been approved by the President & CEO.
 The environmental aspects are also discussed in our Code of Conduct.

-Our activity management system is based on the ISO 9001, IATF 16949, ISO 14001, OHSAS 18001, and ISO 17025 standards and meets the applicable regulations and customer demands.
+Our activity management system is based on the ISO 9001, IATF 16949, ISO 14001, ISO 45001, and ISO 17025 standards and meets the applicable regulations and customer demands.
 We are also committed to following the UN Global Compact principles.

 Our goal is to manage the environmental impacts of our products over their entire life cycle and address the safety and quality aspects of our operations in a comprehensive and systematic manner.
 The activity management system that covers the environmental aspects, safety, and quality serves as a key tool for this purpose.
 Our operations manual is ISO 14001 compliant in terms of the environmental aspects and ISO 9001 compliant as regards quality.
 The key document that guides our environmental protection efforts is the Environmental Protection procedure.

 Most of the annual environmental and sustainability targets are linked to the longer-term 2025 or 2030 sustainability development targets.
 The Vice President for Quality & Sustainability is involved in drawing up the annual targets together with the Senior Manager, Sustainability.
 Working together with environmental experts, the Senior Manager, Sustainability prepares an annual environmental program for the factories.
 The program specifies the detailed targets, actions, schedules, and responsible persons for the goals presented in the strategy.
 In addition, individual units have their own projects for developing the operations and processes.

-The development of environmental aspects and quality is reviewed monthly at the management meetings.
-The senior management provides direct feedback to the responsible persons, as needed.
+The development of environmental aspects is reviewed monthly at the management meetings.